MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

-## Terminology

-history root: the oldest node in root history

 ## Summary

 The origin transition catchup design has performance issues.
-In current implementation, we would always downloading a list of transitions from the requested hash to peer's history root.
+In current implementation, we would always downloading a path/list of transitions from peer's oldest transition[1] to the request transition.
-The minimum number of transitions that transition catchup would request is k + 1 under current implementation.
+If the request transition is in peer's frontier, then the minimum number of transitions that transition catchup would request is k + 1 under current implementation.
 This is not very efficient in a realistic setting where k is ~3000.
 The new design features
 1) avoids requesting unnecessary transitions;
 2) instead of having a monolithic request to download everything; try to download small pieces from different peers at the same time.